MRU-CSIS-3512-002-202504-PROJECT/marking/submission-checklist.md

 - [ ] I have used event delegation for handling clicks on dynamic elements (e.g., removing a film).
 - [ ] I have used Promise chaining to consume at least one API endpoint.
 - [ ] I have used `async/await` to consume at least one API endpoint.
+- [ ] I have implemented caching of watchlist data using Web API's localStorage.

 ---

 ## Part 2: Page Functionality Checks

+The bracketed numbers refer to functionalities listed in the Requirements docs.
+For example, for an entry under the Administrative Portal section, `[2]` refers to functionality #2 in the Administrative Portal Requirements document: "I want to log in to the administrative portal with an email and a password."

 ### Administrative Portal (PHP)